Stephen-Montague/reading-notes/Code201/class-09.md

 1. Why are forms so important in web development?

-    Forms are how to capture and display user keyboard input.
+    Forms are how to capture and display user input, especially from the keyboard (but also from the mouse or elsewhere), and the form element can wrap and group elements for handling via event bubbling.

 2. When designing a form, what are some key things to keep in mind when it comes to user experience?